 My favorite road trip necessity is a good long nap.
 But in all seriousness.

-In the spirit of Summer, I have been thinking about all the different things that our family uses to keep our kids happy in the car.
+In the spirit of the almighty Spring Break, I have been thinking about all the different things that our family uses to keep our kids happy in the car.
 Whether it be a trip to Grandma and Grandpa’s (just about a good nap away) or a long trip across the state, I’ve found that there is no such thing as being too prepared when it comes to keeping kids entertained.

 - Munchkin Snack Catchers – We use these absolutely every single day, regardless if we are driving 5 minutes or 5 hours.
 They are so amazing and prevent so many messes.
 Worth every penny.

 - GoGo Squeez Applesauce Pouches – These are easy, fun and healthy snacks with virtually no mess.
 You can order them off Amazon for as low as $.46 each or Costco sells them for around $.48/pouch.

 - Snack and Play Travel Tray – Provides flat surface for playing or eating, buckles around kids, has 2 large pockets and folds flat.
 Perfect for road trips!

 - Alex Toy Studio Car Valet - Fits on the back of the front seat and folds down for easy access to art supplies, coloring items and more.
 Comes really highly rated!

 - Leapfrog Tag Reading System – We have 2 of these, one for each kid, and they are fantastic.
 The boys could spend hours reading through the 4 or 5 different books we have, as each one has a story and multiple games included.